When someone says Google Ads, most of us imagine ads in search results.

-- Set up a search campaign and switch on the ‘Include Google Display Network’ option.
-In this case, Google will automatically target relevant customers (based on your audience in Search).
-Remember that Google expands reach to Display Network only if you can't spend all the budget in Search.
+- You set up a search campaign and switched on the ‘Include Google Display Network’ option.
+In this case, Google will automatically target relevant customers in GDN (based on your audience in Search Network).
+Remember that Google expands reach to Display Network only if you can't spend the entire budget on Search Network.

-- Set up a Smart Display campaign.
+- You set up a Smart Display campaign.
 In this case, Google will automatically target the audience based on the likelihood of conversion.
-At first, it will target customers that have visited your website at least once before.
-After that, targeting will be expanded gradually to include a new audience.
+At first, it will target customers who have visited your website at least once before.
+After that, targeting will be gradually expanded to include a new audience.

 Here are two prominent ways of targeting your ad:

-- Demographic targeting, i.e. audience targeting, defines people who will see your ads.
+- Audience targeting features define people who will see your ads

 Demographic targeting options: